How Easy is it to “Get Out of Running Shape”?

-- Structural fitness is the ability of your body to withstand the impact of running.
-(Essentially why you can’t go from not running to running 10 miles all of the time without an injury…)
+- Structural fitness is your body’s ability to withstand the impact of running.
+(Why you can’t go from not running to running 10 miles all of the time without an injury…)

-Both are equally as important for getting into running shape, but they are both different.
+Both are equally important for getting into running shape, but they are both different.

 Get Out of Running Shape with Aerobic Fitness:

 For most runners, it takes between 1-2 weeks of full rest (doing zero things) to lose aerobic fitness.
 Doing any cardio, whether it’s biking, elliptical, swimming…whatever will keep your aerobic fitness going.
-For some, it’s 14 days and for others doing some cardio, it’s 21 days.
+It’s not as how easy is it to get out of running shape as you think.
+For some, it’s 14 days, and for others doing some cardio, it’s 21 days.
 Since I’ve been doing random things, I haven’t lost 100%.
 To be realistic, I’ve probably lost about half.

 There are many factors of how fast you get out of running shape and lose your aerobic fitness.
 For instance, the longer you’ve been doing something, the longer it takes to lose that fitness.
 Someone who ran for a month and stops loses running fitness much faster than someone who has been running for a decade.

 It’s also important to note you can’t be in peak fitness forever, and you shouldn’t try too.
 If you never take time off after a training program, your body will get hurt, and you’ll be forced to take time off, which leads us to structural fitness!